 - Tenure: six to twelve consecutive months devoted to full-time research and/or writing, to be initiated between July 1, 2023 and July 1, 2024, and to be completed no later than December 31, 2024

-- This year, the fellowship is open to untenured scholars who have earned a PhD in the humanities or humanistic social sciences on or after September 29, 2014.
+- This year, the fellowship is open to untenured scholars, working on or off the tenure track, who have earned a PhD in the humanities or humanistic social sciences on or after September 29, 2014.

 - ACLS will begin accepting applications in mid-July 2022.
 Completed applications must be submitted through the ACLS online fellowship and grant administration system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, September 28, 2022.